Stalinism: Legacy

+In Western historiography, Stalin is considered one of the worst and most notorious figures in modern history.
+Biographer and historian Isaac Deutscher highlighted the totalitarian character of Stalinism and its suppression of "socialist inspiration".

+Several scholars have derided Stalinism for fostering anti-intellectual, antisemitic and chauvinistic attitudes within the Soviet Union.
+According to Marxist philosopher Helena Sheehan, his philosophical legacy is almost universally rated negatively with most Soviet sources considering his influence to have negatively impacted the creative development of Soviet philosophy.
+Sheehan discussed omissions in his views on dialectics and noted that most Soviet philosophers rejected his characterization of Hegel's philosophy.

-Pierre du Bois argues that the cult was elaborately constructed to legitimize his rule.
+Pierre du Bois argues that the cult of personality around Stalin was elaborately constructed to legitimize his rule.
 Many deliberate distortions and falsehoods were used.
 The Kremlin refused access to archival records that might reveal the truth, and critical documents were destroyed.
-Photographs were altered, and documents were invented.
+Photographs were altered and documents were invented.
 People who knew Stalin were forced to provide "official" accounts to meet the ideological demands of the cult, especially as Stalin presented it in 1938 in Short Course on the History of the All-Union Communist Party (Bolsheviks), which became the official history.
 Historian David L. Hoffmann sums up the consensus of scholars: "The Stalin cult was a central element of Stalinism, and as such, it was one of the most salient features of Soviet rule. [...]
 Many scholars of Stalinism cite the cult as integral to Stalin's power or as evidence of Stalin's megalomania."

-However, after Stalin died in 1953, his successor Nikita Khrushchev repudiated his policies and condemned Stalin's cult of personality in his Secret Speech to the Twentieth Party Congress in 1956 and instituting de-Stalinization and relative liberalization (within the same political framework).
-Consequently, some of the world's communist parties who previously adhered to Stalinism abandoned it and, to a greater or lesser degree, adopted the positions of Khrushchev except for the German Democratic Republic and the Socialist Republic of Romania.
-Others, such as the Chinese Communist Party, chose to split from the Soviet Union, resulting in the Sino-Soviet split.
-The ousting of Khrushchev in 1964 by his former party-state allies has been described as a Stalinist restoration by some, epitomized by the Brezhnev Doctrine and the apparatchik/nomenklatura "stability of cadres", lasting until the period of glasnost and perestroika in the late 1980s and the fall of the Soviet Union.
+But after Stalin died in 1953, Khrushchev repudiated his policies and condemned his cult of personality in his Secret Speech to the Twentieth Party Congress in 1956, instituting de-Stalinization and relative liberalization, within the same political framework.
+Consequently, the world's communist parties that previously adhered to Stalinism, except the German Democratic Republic and the Socialist Republic of Romania, abandoned it and, to a greater or lesser degree, adopted Khrushchev's positions.
+The Chinese Communist Party chose to split from the Soviet Union, resulting in the Sino-Soviet split.